-Table 4

-Best compiler choice for performance and energy efficiency for selected platform and block size in WZ Factorization with strip-mining result was achieved.
+The Table 4 provides a summary of the WZ factorization algorithms with strip-mining, along with the most optimal compiler for each and the frequency at which the best energy consumption result was achieved.
 Across all three platforms, the best results were obtained using the ICC compiler.
-The last two columns of Table 4 describe the percentage time loss and energy gain relative to the change observed when reducing the clock frequency from the maximum for a given platform to the value indicated in the third column of the table.
+The last two columns of the Table 4 describe the percentage time loss and energy gain relative to the change observed when reducing the clock frequency from the maximum for a given platform to the value indicated in the third column of the table.